dice-group/DBpedia-Summarizer/README.md

 1. Download the DBpedia abstract file (in .ttl format) for the desired language from [this source](http://downloads.dbpedia.org/2015-04/ext/nlp/abstracts/) and place it in the `full_abstracts` folder.
 2. Download the DBpedia short abstract file (in .ttl format) for the desired language from [this source](https://databus.dbpedia.org/dbpedia/text/short-abstracts/) and unzip it in the `short_abstracts` folder.
 3. Run the `data_creation` notebook.
 The final dataframes should be located in the `data` folder.

+## Crowdsourcing evaluation

+The complete result of evaluation made by crowdsourcing agents are presented in [data_crowd](/data_crowd/) folder.
+The data were divided by language.
+Each file contains column 'choice' which demonstrates which summary were chosen by crowdworker.

 ## Pretrained Models